paduagroup/pol_openmm/README.md

 5. If necessary add Coulomb damping between charges and induced dipoles.
 This is often required to avoid the polarization catastrophe in systems with strong hydrogen bonds or densely-charged ions.
 The following script creates OpenMM code implementing the Tang-Toennies damping function:

-        coulttxml field-p.xml config-p.pdb
+        coulttxml --xml field-p.xml --pdb config-p.pdb [--core]

 The code generated is to be included in the OpenMM script (the atoms involved have to be identified).
+The `--core` option uses the actual charge of the core site (and the charges on Drude particles) for TT damping.
+By default the charge on the core will be the opposite off that on the Drude particle, so that TT damping is between a charges and induced dipoles.

 ## Some points worth mentioning